duplode/stunts-cartography/README.md

 ### Subdirectories

-* data: contains sample Stunts tracks (the .TRK files) and driving paths extracted from game data to be consumed by the Animate module demo (the .dat files).
+* data: contains sample Stunts tracks (the .TRK files) and driving paths extracted from game data to be used for lap trace annotations (the .dat files).
 The paths are meant to be overlaid on the track which shares part of their file name.
 * laptrace: instructions for an arcane procedure driving path extraction from